gramener/gramex/gramex/apps/guide/deploy/README.md

 In every case, the correct absolute path for `/style.css` is used, irrespective of which path the app is deployed at.

+### Deployment variables

+[Predefined variables](../config/#predefined-variables) are useful in deployment.
+For example, say you have the following directory structure:

+    /app              # Gramex is run from here.
+It is the current directory /component      # Inside a sub-directory, we have a component /gramex.yaml  # ... along with its configuration /index.html   # ... and a home page

+Inside `/app/component/gramex.yaml`, here's what the variables mean:

+    :::yaml
+    url:
+        relative-url:
+            # This pattern: translates to /app/component/index.html
+            # Note: leading slash (/) before $YAMLURL is REQUIRED
+            pattern: /$YAMLURL/index.html
+            handler: FileHandler
+            kwargs:
+                path: $YAMLPATH/        # This translates to /app/component/

+If you want to refer to a file in the Gramex source directory, use `$GRAMEXPATH`.
+For example, this maps [config](config) to Gramex's root `gramex.yaml`.

+    :::yaml
+    url:
+        gramex-config-file:
+            pattern: /$YAMLURL/config           # Map config under current URL
+            handler: FileHandler
+            kwargs:
+                path: $GRAMEXPATH/gramex.yaml   # to the core Gramex config file

+Typically, applications store data in `$GRAMEXDATA/data/<appname>/`.
+Create and use this directory for your data storage needs.

 ## HTTPS Server